Inventory of Hazardous Materials

 Our strong team of experts can handle IHM for both new and existing vessels in an efficient, flexible and economical manner.
 We work with all large classification societies and vessels varying from traditional bulkers and tankers to more advanced specialised ships and offshore installations.

-Rick Power, Senior Manager for IHM Services
+Rick Power, Head of Lay-up and IHM Services

 WHY DO YOU NEED IT?